 7. Find out what you want

-Sitting in a room for hours on end working towards something that is undefined is similar to the torture methods employed by most dictatorships we know in our recent history.
+Sitting in a room for hours on end or a guitar lesson working towards something that is undefined is similar to the torture methods employed by most dictatorships we know in our recent history.

 Setting goals and achieving them (no matter how long it takes to get there) is an important way of measuring how successful your practice system is and it will help you have the feeling that you are getting somewhere in your work, which in turn will help you feel happier about your life.